Astha47/Astha47/ReadMe.md

 # 💫 About Me:
 I am an undergraduate student majoring in Electrical Engineering at the School of Electrical Engineering and Informatics, Bandung Institute of Technology.
-I am interested in integrated systems, cloud services, IoT, computer manufacturing development, and Artificial Intelligence.
+Deep diving in integrated systems, cloud services, IoT, Digital Chip and Processor Design, and Artificial Intelligence.

 ## 🌐 Socials: